-EMDR uses brief visualization of traumatic memories while using sets of bilateral stimulation to help rapidly resolve the trauma.
+EMDR uses brief visualization of traumatic memories while engaged in sets of bilateral stimulation to help rapidly resolve the trauma.
 Bilateral stimulation involves behaviors that get the left brain to fire, followed rapidly by getting the right brain to fire.
 This can involve back and forth eye movements, listening to tones on earphones that switch from ear to ear, or holding small buzzers that vibrate first in one hand, then the other.
 It is theorized that bilateral stimulation enhances the ability of the brain to re-wire, effectively moving the trauma from one part of the brain where it's connected to intense and overwhelming emotion, to another part of the brain where we have access to logic, self-calming, and a sense that time has passed and we're no longer in danger.
 Both the visualization and the bilateral stimulation sets are brief to avoid the client being re-traumatized.